 Marcy’s silver hair and dark eyes make her sparkle, but abrupt black and white is too strong even for her.
 Saturated pinks and purples, mixed with shades of gray and an outline of black, are one example of a perfect balance for Marcy.
 The print and her face become one unified picture.
 See how focus moves from her nose (in the left photo) to her eyes (in the right one)?

-Don’t make another shopping trip without this critical information.
+Don’t make another wardrobe purchase without this critical information.
 Read what past clients say about the value of this service.
-Then email to schedule a face-to-face appointment or to learn about our distance consultations via photograph. [email protected]
+Then call or email to schedule a face-to-face appointment or to learn about our distance consultations via photograph. [email protected]